 “If you don’t know your values, you’re not adding value” and nonsense like that.
 If that’s you, please stop.
 They don’t add value.

-It’s hard, because it’s not always clear what we mean by values.
+It’s hard as it’s not always clear what we mean by values.
 They’re intangible.
 That makes them hard to explain.
-You know what they are, but you can’t see or touch them.
-They shape your decisions, but you’re only really clear on them when you put them to the test.
+You know what they are.
+But you can’t see or touch them.
+They shape your decisions.
+But they only really become clear when you put them to the test.

 The same goes for brand values.